aslanshemilov/wallet-service/README.md

 ## Stack

 - Node : 18
-- The service is build with node, express js with TypeScript and MongoDB as the database.
+- The service is build with node, express js with TypeScript and MongoDB as the database with Mongoose as the ORM.

+## Getting Started.

+- I have shared the postman collections in the resources folder inside the resources folder which is in the root folder of this project.
+- You need to make sure you import both files inside your postman.

 ## Design Pattern (MVC - Middleware Pattern)